-1 The PAN applies to the relevant year only.
+&lt;sup>1 The PAN applies to the relevant year\ only.
 For other year groups at the school, different admission limits may be applied.
 Please ask the school or local authority for details.

-^{} The relevant year is the age group at which pupils are or will normally be admitted to the school i.e. reception, year 3, year 7 and year 12 where the school admits external applicants to the sixth form (Section 142 of the SSFA 1998).
+\ The relevant year is the age group at which pupils are or will normally be admitted to the school i.e. reception, year 3, year 7 and year 12 where the school admits external applicants to the sixth form (Section 142 of the SSFA 1998).

-- 2. (For applications in the normal admission round only) Children or families with an exceptional medical and/or social need (see definition ii).
-Supporting evidence from a professional is required such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
-This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends South Baddesley Church of England Primary School rather than any other.
-If evidence is not submitted by the application deadline, the medical and/or social need cannot be considered. - 3.
-Children of staff (see definition iii) who have, (1) been employed at South Baddesley Church of England Primary School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
-Children living in the catchment area (see definition iv) of South Baddesley Church of England Primary School who at the time of application have a sibling (see definition v) on the roll of South Baddesley Church of England Primary School who will still be on roll at the time of admission.
-[See criterion 7 for additional children who may be considered under this criterion.] - 5.
-Children living in the catchment area of South Baddesley Church of England Primary School with a parent who is an active member of the Church of England (see definition vii) and who requests admission on denominational grounds and provides relevant evidence. - 6.
-Other children living in the catchment area of South Baddesley Church of England Primary School. - 7.
-Children living out of the catchment area who at the time of application have a sibling (see definition v) on the roll of South Baddesley Church of England Primary School who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at the school in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under criterion 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at South Baddesley Church of England Primary School under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced]. - 8.
-Children living out of the catchment area with a parent who is an active member of the Church of England (see definition vii) and who requests admission on denominational grounds and provides relevant evidence. - 9.
+- 2. Children or families with an exceptional medical and/or social need.
+Each application must include supporting evidence from an independent professional such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
+This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends South Baddesley CE Primary School rather than any other (see definition ii).
+Applicants will only be considered under this criterion if on the application form (online or paper) they have ticked the appropriate box explicitly indicating that they wish for their application to be considered under medical / social need and supporting evidence is submitted with the application. - 3.
+Children of staff (see definition iii) who have, (1) been employed at South Baddesley CE Primary School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
+Children living in the catchment area of South Baddesley CE Primary School (see definition iv) who at the time of application have a sibling (see definition v) on the roll of South Baddesley CE Primary School who will still be on roll at the time of admission.
+[See 7 for additional children who may be considered under this criterion.] - 5.
+Children living in the catchment area of South Baddesley CE Primary School with a parent who is an active member of the Church of England (see definition vii) and who requests admission on denominational grounds and provides relevant evidence. - 6.
+Other children living in the catchment area of South Baddesley CE Primary School. - 7.
+Children living out of the catchment area of South Baddesley CE Primary School who at the time of application have a sibling (see definition v) on the roll of South Baddesley CE Primary School who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at South Baddesley CE Primary School in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at of South Baddesley CE Primary School under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced]. - 8.
+Children living out of the catchment area of South Baddesley CE Primary School with a parent who is an active member of the Church of England (see definition vii) and who requests admission on denominational grounds and provides relevant evidence. - 9.
 Other children.